 \subsection{Outline}

 The outline is as follows.
-In Section~\ref{sec:mainresult} we present our main result related to the generalization of clipped ReLU networks in a rather general setting.
-Whenever the regression functions $(f^*_{d})_{d\in\N}$ can be approximated without curse of dimensionality by clipped neural networks, we show that also the number $m$ of required training samples to achieve a desired accuracy $\varepsilon$ with high probability does not suffer from the curse of dimensionality.
-This result is proven using tools from statistical learning theory and covering number estimates of the hypothesis class of clipped neural networks.
-In Section~\ref{sec:pde} we reformulate the numerical approximation of $F_d(T,\cdot)$ on $[u,v]^d$ as a statistical learning problem and extend a result of~\cite{grohs2018approx} claiming that the end value can be approximated by clipped neural networks without the curse of dimensionality.
+In Section~\ref{sec:mainresult} we present our main result related to the generalization of neural networks in a rather general setting.
+Whenever the regression functions $(f^*_{d})_{d\in\N}$ can be approximated without the curse of dimensionality by clipped ReLU networks, we show that also the number $m$ of required training samples to achieve a desired accuracy $\varepsilon$ with high probability does not suffer from the curse of dimensionality.
+This result is proven using tools from statistical learning theory and covering number estimates of neural network hypothesis classes.
+In Section~\ref{sec:pde} we reformulate the numerical approximation of $F_d(T,\cdot)$ on $[u,v]^d$ as a statistical learning problem and extend a result of~\cite{grohs2018approx} claiming that the end values $(F_d(T,\cdot))_{d\in\N}$ can be approximated by clipped ReLU networks without the curse of dimensionality.
 Therefore our results from Section~\ref{sec:mainresult} apply and give rise to quantitative polynomial bounds on the number of samples and the size of the network in Theorem~\ref{thm:kolm_nngen}.

-\section{Results in Statistical Learning Theory}
+\section{Results in statistical learning theory}

 The present section develops generalization bounds for ERM problems in the spirit of \cite{anthony2009,cucker2002,cucker_zhou_2007}.